olena-ole/moving_divs/README.md

 [DEMO LINK](https://olena-ole.github.io/moving_divs/)

-- Click on any element to move it to the top
+- On the first click on a chosen element, it moves to the first top position
-- Click on the top element to move it to the initial position
+- On the second click on the same element, it moves to the initial position